-6. Honors Courses
+7. Honors Courses

 Honors sections of the calculus courses (141, 142, and 241), are offered every Fall and Spring semester.
-Honors section of other courses, MATH 242, 544, 546, 547, 550, 554, 555, 574, and 575, are offered once each academic year.
-Honors MATH courses are available to highly qualified students regardless of whether they are in the South Carolina Honors College.
-Non-Honors College students must receive approval from the Undergraduate Director prior to being permitted to register for an honors MATH course.
+Honors section of other courses, MATH 544, 546, 547, 550, 554, 555, 574, and either 575 or 576, are offered once each academic year.
+Honors MATH courses are available to highly qualified students regardless whether they are in the South Carolina Honors College.
+Non-Honors College students must receive approval from the Undergraduate Director prior to being permitted to register for an honors MATH course; complete the application prior to registration.